NazBen/solution-challenge-jds18/README.md

 ## Acknowledgment

-Our thanks go to the organizer of the challenge and surely to our respective PhD supervisors which let us take some time to work on the challenge.
+Our thanks go to the organizer of the challenge and surely to our respective PhD supervisors who let us take some time to work on the challenge.